spine-tools/MopoHeatSectorDataProcessing/output/README.md

 - `G2WHP-floor` space heating using an ground-to-water heat pump assuming a low-temperature heat distribution system (e.g. hydronic floor heating).
 - `G2WHP-radiators` space heating using an ground-to-water heat pump assuming a medium-temperature heat distribution system (e.g. modern hydronic radiators).

+Produced by `cop_export.ipynb` with more details on how the data is reorganized from the raw [ArchetypeBuildingModel](https://github.com/vttresearch/ArchetypeBuildingModel) output.

 ## `demand-timeseries/*.csv`